What are HIPAA Violations

 In order to fully comply with HIPAA rules, physical copies of PHI should be shredded and burned when they are no longer needed.
 Disposing of electronic protected health information (ePHI) means fully wiping the information from the device or even entirely destroying the devices or hard drives where the ePHI was stored.
 It is best to set up clear standards for how to dispose of these forms of information within your practice so that it is guaranteed that each time information becomes unneeded, that it is permanently destroyed.

-Lack of Organizational Risk Analysis
+Lack of Organizational Risk Assessments

 As technology advances, there are bound to be additions or changes to HIPAA compliance that require additional steps to be taken.
 Conducting regular risk analyses will make sure that healthcare providers are able to implement any new policies or safeguards into place as needed.
 If you’re looking to start identifying the risks in your organization, try our free Risk Analysis and see where you might need better safeguards!